Happy Halloween season, everyone!

 HALLOWEEN EVENTS IN & AROUND MONCTON 2021

 If you’re looking for ‘official rules’ around Halloween & trick-or-treating, the Province has issued guidelines to encourage safe, socially distanced fun.
 Folks are encouraged to have packaged treats that can be handed out in a way that minimizes touching, neighbourhoods under circuit breaker rules are asked to go around as single-family bubbles rather than larger groups, you’re encouraged to wear community masks as well as Halloween ones, and as always remember lots of hand washing & staying home if you’re not feeling well or have been advised to do so.
+Generally, people are asked not to head out trick-or-treating before 4pm or to be knocking on doors past 8pm; check with your local municipality for any particular rules or guidelines.

 Boo at the Zoo is back!
 This annual fundraiser for the Magnetic Hill Zoo is a tradition for many families.
 Dress up in your costumes, visit the animals, and enjoy the amazing displays created by volunteers.
 Boo at the Zoo tickets are available online 10 days before the event, which takes place October 23, 24, 30, & 31 from 10am to 4pm.
 Those ages 12 and older must show proof of vaccination or exemption; masks (not the Halloween kind!) are required indoors.